Constitution of the Balint Society of Australia

 (c) two ordinary members (three ordinary members if the position of Immediate Past President is not filled) each of whom shall be elected at the annual general meeting of the Association in each year;

-(d) the Chair of the Accreditation Committee, who is appointed by the Board if not already a member of the Board; and
+(d) the Chair of the Training Committee, who is appointed by the Board if not already a member of the Board; and

 (e) a minimum of 2 medical practitioners and 2 psychotherapists who are not medical practitioners.